timothypratley/happyapi/README.md

 so that your editor can help you:

 1. Autocomplete; See all available resources and methods
-2. Help documentation; The function doc-strings contain a description, a link to online docs, and example inputs (TODO: is this true?)
+2. Help documentation; The function doc-strings contain a description, a link to online docs, and example inputs
 3. Arity checking; Required parameters are function args
 4. Informative exceptions on failure